-

 TOP

-Two bills in 2009 session are supporting Rainwater Harvesting.
+Two bills in 2009 session were passed supporting Rainwater Harvesting.

 AB 300 - This bill ensures that homebuilders, who employ voluntary water demand measures, receive reasonable credit for their savings in connection with water-demand assessments and verifications done during the entitlement process.
 In doing so, AB 300 promotes adoption of water conservation approaches that will reduce California’s water consumption at no cost to the state. >> more